Taylor Trammell Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings (2022)

-- The pitching staff for the Athletics had a collective 7.6 K/9 last season, which ranked 25th in MLB.
+- The Athletics pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- The Athletics had the 24th-ranked team ERA across all MLB pitching staffs (4.53).
+- The Athletics had the 24th-ranked team ERA among all MLB pitching staffs (4.53).

-- Athletics pitchers combined to surrender 195 total home runs at a rate of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combined to surrender 195 total home runs at a clip of 1.2 per game (fourth-most in the league).

-- His most recent time out came on Wednesday against the Los Angeles Angels, when the righty tossed four innings, surrendering four earned runs while giving up five hits.
+- His last time out came on Saturday against the Cincinnati Reds, when the righty tossed 5 2/3 innings, surrendering three earned runs while giving up 11 hits.

 © 2023 Data Skrive.
 All rights reserved.